AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug-legacy.md

 As of the Cloud Manager 2021.7.0 release, new Cloud Manager programs generate maven project structures with AEM archetype 28 and higher, which includes the aforementioned file.

-It is **highly recommended** that you migrate from legacy mode to flexible mode as outlined in the migration section (**link TBD**).
+It is **highly recommended** that you migrate from legacy mode to flexible mode as outlined in the migration section [Migrating from legacy mode to flexible mode](#migrating-flexible).
 Using flexible mode also causes the SDK and runtime to validate and deploy the configuration in an improved way.

 ## File structure {#legacy-mode-file-structure}